The basics of building a personal brand with webinars

 3. Teardowns/product reviews

-For example, in his latest video, Hugh Jeffreys tries to teardown the latest iPhone 12 and checks whether it is repairable or not (owing to Apple’s latest aim for zero climate impact by 2030).
+For example, in his latest video, Hugh Jeffreys tries to tear down the latest iPhone 13 and checks whether it is repairable or not (owing to Apple’s latest aim for zero climate impact by 2030).

 The right way to promote your webinar

 Now that you’ve set up your first webinar, it’s time to promote it.
 But registrations won’t happen by magic.
-You need to promote the event.
+When you have picked the type of webinar and chosen your personal brand statement examples, you need to promote the event.
 Marketing your webinar is crucial, as it helps you fetch registrations from both existing and new audiences.

 Before we dive into this, there’s a prerequisite.
 You need a killer landing page for your webinar.
 No, this isn’t the one your webinar software provides.
 This is a custom page that clearly illustrates: